 Residence: Introduction: Introduction

-This guidance expands upon the information in HMRC6 and is written for HMRC officers who have to consider the residence status of individuals.
+This guidance expands upon the information in HMRC6 and is written for HMRC officers who have to consider the residence status of individuals up to the introduction of the Statutory Residence Test (SRT), which applies from 6 April 2013.
 It is divided into chapters dealing with the subjects listed at RDRM10000.

 It is vital to remember that each case will depend on its own facts and for that reason this guidance can do no more than set out general principles.
 The terms ‘residence’ and ‘ordinarily resident’ are not defined in the Taxes Acts and so our guidance on these terms is largely based on rulings of the Courts.
 As there is no statutory definition of ‘residence’, it takes its normal, everyday meaning.